 Allied Health Professions.
 The allied health professions for which one can prepare at Oklahoma State University include dental hygiene, nursing, occupational therapy, pharmacy, physical therapy, physician's associate, and radiologic technology.
 Each of these programs requires that the final phase of the education and degree program (usually two to four years) be completed elsewhere in a professional school.
 The College of Arts and Sciences offers the general education and basic science courses that a student must complete before he or she can be accepted into a professional program.
-Students whose goal is admission to a professional program in the allied health professions should consult with the counselor-coordinator of health professions advising for information regarding the specific requirements of particular programs and graduate program and a competitive score on the Law School Admission Test (LSAT).
-Other admission considerations include course of study and difficulty of curriculum, college activities, and applicant's background and motivation as revealed in an application essay.
+Students whose goal is admission to a professional program in the allied health professions should consult with the counselor-coordinator of health professions advising for information regarding the specific requirements of particular programs and schools.